metalman3797/Cura-Dremel-Printer-Plugin/README.md

 ---
 # <a name="FAQ"></a>Frequently Asked Questions
 1. **Question:** *I have a problem with this plugin and my Dremel 3D40* **Answer:**   The author doesn't own and doesn't have access to a 3D40 - the 3D40 is included with this plugin in an untested state, and should be considered experimental (hence the asterisks).
 Feel free to raise an issue in the ["Issues" section](https://github.com/timmehtimmeh/Cura-Dremel-Printer-Plugin/issues/new), but without access to a 3D40 support for it will be somewhat limited.
-Feedback for improvements to the default settings for the 3D40 would be most welcome.
+Feedback or pull requests to improve the default settings for the 3D40 (or any of the printers) would be most welcome.

 2. **Question:** *Does this plugin support USB-connected printing/Octoprint/Cloud Printing?
 Do I need an SD card/USB thumb drive?*
    **Answer:** The plugin only supports creating .g3drem files and using a removable drive (SD Card/USB drive) to get the files into the printer.
 It does not currently support direct USB or WiFi/Cloud communication with the printer.
 For 3D40/3D45 users, the [Dremel3D Upload Plugin](https://github.com/lwerner-lshigh/Dremel3D-CuraPrintr) works to upload .gcode (not .g3drem) files to the machine given an IP address.
 For advanced users who own a 3D20 Octoprint can be enabled by following [these instructions](docs/octoprint/README.md).